UBC-MDS/US-Salary-Prediction/doc/final_report.md

 2020), Scikit-learn (Pedregosa et al. 2011), Altair (VanderPlas et al.
 2018), docopt (Keleshev 2014), knitr (Xie 2021).

-As references, we utilized (Jain 2017) for methodological practices regarding linear, ridge and lasso regression, as well as (Martín et al.
-2018) which recommended linear regression for problems similar to the one we are analysing.

-# Results & Discussion
+## Analysis

-### Data
+### Data Exploration

-The dataset we are analysing comes from a salary survey from the “Ask a Manager” blog by Alison Green.
-This dataset contains survey data gathered from “Ask a Manager” readers working in a variety of industries.
-(Green 2021)

-We used Altair (VanderPlas et al. 2018) to create figures, Pandas (Reback et al. 2020) to do data processing, and Scikit-learn (Pedregosa et al. 2011) to perform statistical analysis.

-## Results and Discussion

-First, we looked at the distribution of our target “Annual Salary”.
+First, we looked at the distribution of our target “Annual Salary.”
 As shown in the graph below, it seems to be a largely right-skewed distribution.
 And the median salary is around $80,000.